magnet-cl/magnetizer/README.md

-In order to use these playbooks, the AWS access and secret keys must be set through a [boto configuration](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration) or with the following environment variables
+In order to use these playbooks, the AWS access and secret keys must be set through a [boto configuration](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration) or with the following environment variables:

 * `AWS_ACCESS_KEY_ID`
 * `AWS_SECRET_ACCESS_KEY`